-Performance Outcomes Performance Standards Measurement Criteria EPO 8 PS 8.1 мс Atmospheric emissions to meet or exceed the requirements of MARPOL Annex VI and AMSA Marine Order 97 in accordance with MARPOL 73/78 Annex VI (Prevention of Air Pollution) and Marine Order 97, vessels have a valid IAPP Certificate confirming: Records of the pre-survey environmental checklist confirm that current IAPP certificate is sighted on board vessel.
-Incinerators certified to meet prescribed emissions standards; and Diesel engines >130 kW certified to meet prescribed emission standards.
-PS 8.2 мс Vessels use MGO or MDO with a low sulphur content of ≤3.5% by mass (m/m).
+Number Performance Standards Measurement Criteria PS 8.1 In accordance with MARPOL 73/78 Annex VI (Prevention of Air Pollution) and Marine Order 97, vessels have a valid IAPP Certificate confirming: Records of the pre-survey environmental checklist confirm that a current IAPP certificate is sighted on-board vessels.
+Incinerators certified to meet prescribed emissions standards Diesel engines 130 kW certified to meet prescribed emission standards.
+PS 8.2 Vessels use MGO or MDO with a low sulphur content of ≤3.5% by mass (m/m).
 If the survey is completed after 1 January 2020 sulphur content is not to exceed 0.50% m/m.
-Records / oil log book confirm MGO or MDO grade fuel is used and fuel data sheet confirms sulphur content.
-PS (refer to PS 3.3) мс Vessel engines are maintained according to manufacturer's specifications.
+Records / oil logbook confirm MGO or MDO grade fuel is used, and fuel data sheet confirms sulphur content.
+PS (refer to PS 3.3) Vessel engines are maintained according to manufacturer's specifications.
 Records verify that engines and propulsion system maintenance meet this standard.
-PS 8.3 мс Incinerators are certified and maintained according to manufacturer's specifications.
+PS 8.3 Incinerators are certified and maintained according to manufacturer's specifications.
 Records confirm that the incinerator's MARPOL 73/78 certification is current and sighted, and maintained as per maintenance records.